 OILART – the right response at the right time

 There are long traditions in both governmental and intergovernmental oil spill response cooperation in the Baltic Sea.
 Consequently, national and international oil response manuals define basic cooperation principles.
 Search and Rescue (SAR) manuals as well as incidents requiring cross-sectoral collaboration have already been agreed upon.
-Thanks to these existing foundations, it is now possible to proceed with the creation of a tool that facilitates commanding a wide-ranging and long-lasting oil spill response operation that requires cooperation between several societal sectors as well as international help.
+Thanks to these existing foundations, it was possible to proceed with the creation of a tool that facilitates commanding a wide-ranging and long-lasting oil spill response operation that requires cooperation between several societal sectors as well as international help.